 We have changed our name.
 Effective immediately, International Student Affairs and Programs (ISAP) is now the International Student Services (ISS) office.
 Questions?
 Email us at email@example.com

 Required Documents for Travel as a Current Student

-When traveling, keep the items listed below in your carry-on luggage; do not pack them in your suitcase!
-When reentering the United States after an international trip, be prepared to present the following documents at customs:
+Always keep the items listed below in your carry-on luggage; do not pack them in your suitcase!
+When re-entering the United States after an international trip, be prepared to present the following documents at the US Port of Entry:

 It is also recommended to carry the following items: